Anupreet Kharbanda

 OverviewAI-generated summary

-Anupreet Kharbanda's research focuses on the discovery and development of novel therapeutic agents, particularly for cancer treatment.
-This work involves the investigation of small molecules targeting specific protein kinases and signaling pathways implicated in various cancers.
-Kharbanda has published research on the development of inhibitors for FLT3 and its mutants in acute myeloid leukemia, as well as inhibitors for RET and TGFβ pathway components.
-The research also explores the potential of tocotrienols as an anti-breast cancer agent and the destruction of DNA-binding proteins using programmable oligonucleotide PROTACs (O'PROTACs).
-Collaborations include work with Yuet-Kin Leung, Brendan Frett, Phuc Tran, and Xiuqi Wang at the University of Arkansas for Medical Sciences.
-Kharbanda has an h-index of 12 with 16 total publications and 433 citations.
+Anupreet Kharbanda's research focuses on drug discovery and the development of novel therapeutic agents, particularly for cancer treatment.
+This work involves the identification and optimization of small molecules designed to inhibit specific protein kinases and disrupt cellular pathways implicated in cancer progression.
+Kharbanda has investigated inhibitors for targets such as FLT3, RET, TGFβR1, and NEK2, employing structure-based drug design methodologies.
+Publications also explore the potential of natural compounds like tocotrienols as anti-cancer agents and the use of programmable oligonucleotides, such as O'PROTACs, for targeted destruction of DNA-binding proteins.
+Kharbanda's research network includes collaborators Yuet-Kin Leung, Brendan Frett, Phuc Tran, and Xiuqi Wang from the University of Arkansas for Medical Sciences, with whom multiple publications have been co-authored.
+Kharbanda has an h-index of 12 and has published 16 papers with 451 citations.

 Metrics